giz-berlin/keycloak-ldap-server/README.md

 - We do not honour the size limit imposed by the client or perform any pagination.
 - We ignore the ctrl parameter.

+## Use Cases

+Currently, this service is intended to provide the following use cases:

+- providing a list of E-Mail addresses to printers
+- providing an address book, for example to mail clients
+- informing the NextCloud about active users, so that deactivated users can be removed
+- informing the locking system about user roles/group memberships

 ## Building

 First, the software needs to be build: